alondraorn/DH-150-Assignments/assignment08/README.md

 - one image of 3 - 5 wireframes + description about why you did what you did

+Static Menus

+I found during my research that sports app users care most about efficiency and simplicity when trying to access sports scores and news.
+As such, I used incorporated 4 static menu tabs at the bottom of most interfaces to allow for instant and accessibly navigation to different components of the app.
+If a user wants to quickly switch from media content to score content, they do not have to return to a main page and renavigate to the scores menu.
+They can just tap "scores".

+The first interface that the user is presented with is the "News" page. ...

+On the "Scores" interface, I kept the information about each ongoing game to a minimum.
+I only included the opponent, score, and time left because including more information can crowd the interface with numbers and makes it more difficult for the user to identify essential information.
+If the user wants specific details about the game, he/she can tap on each gray box and they can see the scoring progression and a box score.
+Thus, the minimalist score interface with a more detailed game interface allows user's in a hurry to quickly see the score and lets more interested users analyze the game in depth.

+I found that checking games in the past or in the future was difficult on the UCLA Bruins Mobile app because there was no dynamic calendar function.
+The user would have to click on a calendar icon and click on specific dates.
+In order to overcome this inefficiency, I made the tabs on the top part of the screen fluid so that the user can scroll from date to date.
+This method of finding certain games are easier because the user just scrolls the upper tab menu instead of needing to open and close a static calendar.

+On the "Team" interface, I use outlines of the shapes associated with each sport.
+This allows the user to use visual associations to make decisions faster.
+It also increases accessibility for those who have reading impairements, but can recognize the universal symbol for each sport.

 ## Wireflow Image

 ## Link to Prototype